Optimize and Free Up Hosting Disk Space | HostGator Support

 Are you looking for reliable daily automatic backups?
 CodeGuard offers complete protection and daily monitoring, so your website and data are safe.

-Deleting or deactivating Plugins
+Deleting Inactive Plugins

 If you are using WordPress, deactivate and delete any plugins that you are not using.
 You can use the following articles for more information:

-Delete unused Media
+Delete Unused Media

 Review any media used for your website and remove items that are no longer needed.